 In addition to performing an audit of your own network, you should also be auditing your third party supplier’s activity on a regular basis.
 This will ensure that everyone is following the appropriate security controls and help identify any vulnerabilities.

 To address the risks posed to your business, you will need to gain a better understanding of how hackers could infiltrate your organisation.
 Attackers are becoming more creative in their attempts to compromise vulnerabilities within supply chains, but a large number of hacking incidents can still be traced back to the theft of legitimate credentials to gain access to the main target’s network or by exploiting unpatched software.

 This can help inform your response to attacks and identify any areas that could be improved such as awareness training, regular software updates, and patching.

 4. Third-party management and monitoring

-It’s essential to regularly monitor and review activity between your organisation and third-party suppliers.
-This will help identify any unusual or suspicious activity.
+It’s essential to regularly monitor and review activity between your organisation and third party suppliers.
+This will help identify any unusual or suspicious activity within your software supply chain.
 Logging activities on network devices and endpoints will make it easier to detect any anomalies which will prove invaluable in the event of a breach.

 5. Form an incident response plan

 It’s no good waiting until an attack happens before forming a response plan.
 To effectively deal with any incident that may arise, your organisation should have an incident response plan in place that will address the full range of incidents that could occur and set out appropriate responses.